Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

 - When the filename contains "incorr." the correction work isn't done.

-# III.
-Files in this project with a link and a short description of each file:
+## IV.
+Files in this project with a link and a short description of each file

 - A. 01.
 Classical way to count in breton femnin forms:
     - Description: you will find a database from "2" to "1184" to show the parten to count in breton in the feminin.
 If you want to count more than that in breton you can reuse the patern and put it in the file "A. 02.
 Classical way to count in breton masculin forms".